Citizens' Police Academy

 What it like to be an officer in Castle Rock?
 Every year, we provide the residents of Castle Rock a chance to gain a better understanding of what law enforcement officers go through on a daily basis through the Citizen Police Academy.
 Participants engage in a combination of classroom and hands-on training.
 The class is kept small, no more than 30, to aid participation.

-The series is free and meets from 6 to 10 p.m. on Monday nights for 10 weeks (once per year).
-The application process for the 2015 Citizen Police Academy is now open.
-The Academy will be held March 30 - June 8, 2015.
+The series is free and meets from 6 to 10 p.m.
+Monday nights for 10 weeks once per year.
+Unfortunately, the 2015 Citizen Police Academy is at capacity, and we are no longer accepting applications.

 The academy contains mini versions of the same types of training real officers go through.
 Participants learn or experience: